xienaoban/minecraft-bole/README.md

 ## How to play

-You can buy a bole handbook from a wandering trader (a wandering trader has a 20% chance to carry this trade).
+You can buy a bole handbook from a wandering trader (a wandering trader has a 20% chance to carry this trade offer).
 Or you can get it from the creative inventory screen (it is at the end of the misc group).

 Hold the handbook and right-click an entity, and a screen will be opened which displays